matthee500/debian-minimal-sway/README.md

   ```

 ### Install VSCode
-When you install the vscode .deb package or setup the repository and install vscode, it will lokk for Xorg to start so we will have to edit the startup config of vscode to use wayland.
+When you install the vscode .deb package or setup the repository and install vscode, it will look for Xorg to start so we will have to edit the startup config of vscode to use Wayland.

 * First to install vscode:
    ```bash